geotrellis/geotrellis-site/docs/tutorials/webservice/spray.rst

    ]
   }

 This catalog defines one data store, which is the directory ``data/arg``.
 This means any raster in ARG format found in that directory will be available to the Server.
 For a description of the ARG format, see the documentation on loading data.
-Note that a data store cannot be the same directory as the catalog.json lives, because the Server will consider any JSON file in a data store directory to be a layer definition for an :ref:`ARG` file.
+Note that a data store cannot be the same directory as the catalog.json lives, because the Server will consider any JSON file in a data store directory to be a layer definition for an :ref:`ARG-0.9.0` file.

 You can `download the data`__ from the completed tutorial project.
 It contains two rasters: